valleyofdoom/PC-Tuning/README.md

 ## 9.2.
 General Information

-- Verify and validate changes within software to avoid unexpected results and behaviour (e.g. frequency, voltages, timings)
+- Verify and validate changes within software to avoid unexpected results and behavior (e.g. frequency, voltages, timings)

 - Save a BIOS profile before each change when overclocking such as changing CPU/RAM frequency and RAM timings so that you don't lose progress if you need to clear CMOS.
 Refer to the [BIOS Profiles and Backups](#622-bios-profiles-and-backups) section regarding restoring settings properly